-First of all, you can check if all critical Magento security patches are in place.
+First of all, you can check if all critical Magento 1 or 2 security patches are in place.
 For this matter, you can use Patch Tester.
 Input your site URL and click the Run button to get results.
 The unpatched areas will be marked with red/orange depending on the severity of the issue, while the areas secured with patches will be green.

 So even if you’re not a tech specialist, you’ll be well informed about Magento security test results.

-Some retailers prefer not to enable security patches right after they are deployed.
+Some retailers prefer not to enable magento 1 or 2 security patches right after they are deployed.
 As a rule, the release of a security patch is followed by the release of a new Magento version, which integrates the patch.
 However, a full upgrade is valid in case you plan to update your store.
 It requires a detailed check of the store code, including the templates, and validating them for compliance with the new Magento code.
 So in case you don’t plan big updates, it’s better to enable patches to save time and effort.